hyeonhoshin/NVDIA-drone-wiki/ROS-Nodes.md

 | ---- | --- | ----- | ----- | ---- | -----|
 | 14.0 | 0.5 | 120.0 | 80.0  | 30.0 | 60.0 |
 | 12.0 | 0.4 | 160.0 | 115.0 | 40.0 | 20.0 |

+## INT8 inference
+Running inference with `INT8` precision improves both performance (speed) and power efficiency on hardware that has native `INT8` support.
+Note that at the moment, `INT8` is supported on GP102-GP106 Pascal GPUs.
+Jetson TX1 and TX2 do **not** support `INT8` instructions so in this case `caffe_ros` node will use `FP32` mode.
+For more details on INT8 hardware support and implementation details in TensorRT see [here](https://devblogs.nvidia.com/mixed-precision-programming-cuda-8/) and [here](http://on-demand.gputechconf.com/gtc/2017/presentation/s7310-8-bit-inference-with-tensorrt.pdf).

+redtail 2.0 introduces new parameter in `caffe_ros` node: `data_type` which accepts the values: `fp32`, `fp16` and `int8`.
+Note that existing parameter, `use_fp16`, while deprecated, is still supported.

+Using `INT8` mode requires additional step to ensure no loss in model quality: model calibration.
+During model calibration, the network is fed with representative sample from a dataset so relevant statistics can be collected and then used to perform runtime `INT8` inference with as little loss in accuracy as possible.
+The sample calibration batches must be as close to what the network will "see" during runtime.
+The calibration needs to be performed only once and then can be stored as a file that will be used later during runtime.

+`caffe_ros` node now supports 2 parameters that enable calibration:
+* `int8_calib_src` provides a path (directory or a single image file) to calibration samples.
+If parameter is directory, all files will be read and used in calibration process.
+This process may take some time depending on the number of images.
+Once calibration is performed, this parameter can be removed (or set to empty string) to avoid re-calibration on every run.
+* `int8_calib_cache` specifies path to calibration cache.
+If the file exists, it will be loaded and used by `caffe_ros` runtime.
+If it does not exist, it will be created by calibration process (this requires `int8_calib_src` parameter to be set).

+Our `TrailNet` and `YOLO` models were trained as `FP16`-aware models so there is almost no difference in results produced by these networks in `FP32` and `FP16` modes.
+However, no special care was taken to make sure the networks also work in `INT8` mode so for these network results obtained in `INT8` might be different from results in `FP32`/`FP16` modes.

 ## Running tests
 To verify that the DNN node is working properly, run the basic end-to-end tests that come with `caffe_ros` package.
 In the catkin workspace directory, run the following (replace paths if needed):